July Birthstone

 Why Is Ruby the July Birthstone?

-Ruby's association with July is rooted in the stone's ancient connection to the sun, fire, and the peak of summer.
-July is the hottest month in much of the Northern Hemisphere, and no gemstone embodies heat, energy, and vitality more completely than ruby.
-Ancient cultures believed rubies contained an inner fire that could never be extinguished.
+Ruby's link to July comes from the stone's old connection to the sun, fire, and the peak of summer.
+July is the hottest month in much of the Northern Hemisphere, and ruby has long been associated with heat and vitality.
+Ancient cultures believed rubies held an inner fire that could not be extinguished.

-The modern birthstone list was officially standardized in 1912 by the American National Association of Jewelers (now Jewelers of America).
-They formalized ruby as the July birthstone — a choice that honored thousands of years of tradition.
-Ruby had long appeared on historical birthstone lists, including those connected to the Breastplate of Aaron and early Hindu astrological charts.
+The modern birthstone list was standardized in 1912 by the American National Association of Jewelers (now Jewelers of America).
+They formalized ruby as the July birthstone, a choice that followed centuries of tradition.
+Ruby had long appeared on historical birthstone lists, including those tied to the Breastplate of Aaron and early Hindu astrological charts.

-Ruby connects beautifully to both July zodiac signs: Cancer values its protective, nurturing energy and emotional strength, while Leo thrives with ruby's bold confidence, leadership qualities, and fiery passion.
+Ruby connects to both July zodiac signs.
+Cancer values its protective, nurturing energy and emotional strength.
+Leo connects with ruby's confidence, leadership, and passion.

 The History of Ruby

-Ruby has been revered for thousands of years.
-In ancient India, where it was first mined, ruby was called "ratnaraj" — the king of precious stones.
-Hindu texts describe ruby as the most precious of all gems, and ancient Indians believed that offering rubies to the god Krishna would ensure rebirth as an emperor.
+Ruby has been valued for thousands of years.
+In ancient India, where it was first mined, ruby was called "ratnaraj," meaning king of precious stones.
+Hindu texts describe ruby as the most precious of all gems, and ancient Indians believed that offering rubies to Krishna would ensure rebirth as an emperor.

-Burmese warriors had one of history's most dramatic relationships with ruby.
-They inserted the gemstones into their flesh before battle, believing that rubies embedded in the body — not merely worn — would make them invincible.
-The Mogok Valley in Myanmar has produced the world's finest rubies for centuries, with the best "pigeon's blood" stones reserved exclusively for the Burmese monarchy.
+Burmese warriors had one of history's strangest relationships with ruby.
+They inserted the gemstones into their flesh before battle, believing that rubies embedded in the body (not just worn) would make them invincible.
+The Mogok Valley in Myanmar has produced the world's finest rubies for centuries, with the best "pigeon's blood" stones reserved for the Burmese monarchy.

 In medieval Europe, rubies adorned the crowns and regalia of kings.
-They were believed to darken when danger approached and to restore their color when the threat passed.
-The ruby was also thought to cure blood diseases, calm anger, and resolve disputes — a gem of both physical and spiritual power.
+They were believed to darken when danger approached and to restore their color once the threat passed.
+Ruby was also thought to cure blood diseases, calm anger, and resolve disputes.

 Ruby Properties